afeins19/obsdian/Careers/Interview Prep/main iteration.md

 	- Large Language Models (LLMs)

 ###  Include From Job Description
 - I was very happy to see that your team is using process automation and scripting to perform tasks.
-This is something i have experience with using (python, bash/zsh, docker, yaml)
+This is something i have experience with using
+    - (python, bash/zsh, docker, yaml)

 # UHS (Most Recent Experience)
 ~1 minute, 30 seconds

 ### My experience at UHS
+this experience was incredible and I am happy to be interviewing here.
-- great team
+ - great team (Automation and Integration)
-	- learned a lot from them
+	- learned a lot from them (each had their own niche)
-	- great work ethic
+	- colleagues have a great work ethic
 	- take great care in their work

 During my time at UHS, I led a project to modernize the internal revenue cycle reporting platform to develop interactive PowerBI reports.
 The reports  flexible data visualization for querying multiple facilities across various reporting cycles.
 This project involved reverse- engineering legacy reports and creating SQL stored procedures to automate data processing for instant access to all historical data.